SuffolkLITLab/legal-tech-class/class/docs/classes/2021-smart-machines/2021-smart-machines.md

 ---
-slug: 2020-law-smart-machines
+slug: 2021-smart-machines
-title: Spring 2020, Lawyering in the Age of Smart Machines
+title: Lawyering in the Age of Smart Machines
 sidebar_label: |
-    Suffolk Law School Spring 2020: Lawyering in the Age of Smart Machines
+    Lawyering in the Age of Smart Machines (2021)
 ---

 It's often said that the best way to learn something is to teach it, and in this